-53.56.
-People known, or suspected, to be suffering from, or to be a carrier of a disease or illness likely to be transmitted through fresh fruits and vegetables, should not be allowed to enter any food handling area, including harvest area, -if there is a likelihood of their contaminating fresh fruits and vegetables.
-Any person so affected should immediately report illness or symptoms of illness to the management.

-54.57.
-The following should be considered:

-•Growers should be encouraged to recognize symptoms of diarrheal, or other food-transmissible communicable diseases or other injure, or conditions such as infected wound and reassign agricultural workers as appropriate, in case the disease doesn't to an activity that does not affect the safety of the product.
+- 55. People known, or suspected, to be suffering from, or to be a carrier of a disease or illness likely to be transmitted through fresh fruits and vegetables, should not be allowed to enter any food handling area if there is a likelihood of their contaminating fresh fruits and vegetables.
+Any person so affected should immediately report illness or symptoms of illness to the management. - 56.
+The following should be considered: - •Growers should be encouraged to recognize symptoms of diarrheal, food-transmissible communicable diseases or other injure, and reassign agricultural workers as appropriate, in case the disease doesn't affect the safety of the product.